UK banks await turn of credit screw by Bank of England

 The BoE has said the time is coming for banks to beef up their capital buffers against future losses as they lend more freely after the financial crisis, a move which could represent a back-door way of dampening the availability of credit.

-The BoE, given wide powers over banks after the 2007-2009 financial crisis exposed the damage they can inflict on the economy, is due to release its half-yearly Financial Stability Report at 0700 GMT on Tuesday.
+The BoE, given wide powers over banks after the 2007-2009 financial crisis exposed the damage they can inflict on the economy, is due to release its half-yearly Financial Stability Report at 0200 ET on Tuesday.

 Banking analysts at Nomura said they expected the BoE to increase for the first time the so-called counter-cyclical capital buffer (CCB) for banks, a tool meant to fine-tune risk-taking by lenders over the course of a credit cycle.